THE FLORIDA FAMILY ROAD TRIP : 1960’s

 Excerpts from the book

-U.S. Highway One was packed with cars like ours: a chrome and winged land yachts.
+U.S. Highway One was packed with cars like ours: chrome and winged land yachts.
 Family wagons boasted rocket shaped fins reflecting our optimism of the New Frontier and coming Space Age.

 Our favorite TV show, Bonanza began with a singing commercial,